UC Water Academy

-Offered exclusively through UC Water, and led by Professor Joshua Viers (UC Merced), Dr. Ted Grantham (UC Berkeley), Dr. Sarah Yarnell (UC Davis), and Dr. Leigh Bernacchi (UC Merced), the UC Water Academy is a spring/summer intensive course open to UC undergraduate (upper division standing with proven interest in water resources, aquatic ecology, etc.) and first-year graduate students in natural and water resources-related fields.
+Offered exclusively through UC Water, and led by Professor Joshua Viers (UC Merced), Dr. Ted Grantham (UC Berkeley), Dr. Sarah Yarnell (UC Davis), and Dr. Leigh Bernacchi (UC Merced), the UC Water Academy is a spring/summer intensive course open to UC undergraduate and first-year graduate students in water resources-related fields.

 The course is intended to train the next generation of California water leaders via immersive learning about California’s water resources, policies, and management approaches.

 Knowing Our Water: The UC Water Academy Journey

 This video is a look at the UC Water Academy, an experiential educational inaugurated in 2017 by the University of California Water Security and Sustainability Research Initiative that aims to train the next generation of water leaders in the state.
 After three months of studies online, the students from four UC campuses visited key water infrastructure sites, met with experts in agriculture, conveyance, and natural resources management, and finally rafted the South Fork of the American River.
 They share their experiences through interviews and essays.

 The first UC Water Academy takes on the American River

 By mid-summer 2017, ten of the University of California’s best water students have dispersed across the state.
 Some graduated hours before their two week tour of the state’s water system and have resumed a well-deserved post-baccalaureate vacation.
 Three jumped into their own graduate research.
 Another returned to the UC Merced lab to assist graduate students in calibrating sensors in vernal pools.
 One followed returned to the public utility where they had interned for three summers.

 They are engineers, poets, ecologists, biologists, artists, historians, and graduates of the first UC Water Academy.